TosbackCgusBridge-Bot/CGUs-versions/Sears/Privacy Policy.md

 How Do We Handle Personally Identifiable Information Collected on Children?

-Please click here (insert Link to Children's Privacy Policy here) to read our Children's Online Privacy Policy for information on our general policy regarding the collection of personally identifiable information on children under 13 years of age.
-This privacy policy addresses our general policy regarding the following:
+Each Sears Holding's family of Sites that may be directed to children under 13 will contain a specific version of our Children's Online Privacy Policy that will address specifically each of the points listed below for that Site.

 *   Collection of children's personal information
 *   Use of children's personal information
 *   The method of obtaining parental consent
 *   The method of obtaining access to the child's information

-Each Sears Holding's family of Sites that may be directed to children under 13 will contain a specific version of our Children's Online Privacy Policy that will address specifically each of the points listed above for that Site.

 What About Links to Other Sites?